-Absence From a Quiz:
+Absence From a Mid-term Examination:

-Students who are absent from a scheduled quiz for legitimate reasons (e.g. illness with the appropriate documentation) are responsible for contacting the instructor via email within 48 hours of the missed test to discuss alternative arrangements.
+Students who are absent from a scheduled term test or quiz for legitimate reasons are responsible for contacting the instructor via email within 48 hours of the missed test to discuss alternative arrangements.
 A copy of this email may be requested as proof of the attempt to contact the instructor.
 Any student who fails to do so forfeits the right to a makeup test.